 Control the risk of fire and explosion.

 The University will take such reasonable action as may be required to enforce the smoking policy and thus improve the health culture of the University.
 In doing so it relies on all members of staff and students to adhere to the policy and to politely let others know when they are in breach of it.

 Repeated breaches of the policy by staff or students will be dealt with using the University’s existing staff and student disciplinary procedures.

 The Vice-Chancellor (V.C.) is the duty-holder for the part of the Health Act 2006 relating to smoke-free premises.
 The V.C. delegates responsibility for aspects of the duties under the Health Act to the following Departments and post-holders.

-Department of Estates is responsible for:
+Director of Campus Infrastructure is responsible for:

 Posting and maintaining suitable signs at the entrance to each non-residential building indicating the smoking restrictions.

 Posting and maintaining suitable signs at appropriate external locations where there are additional smoking restrictions.